kyrafld/kyrafld/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Kyra Davis
 ==================================================================================================================================

-Junior Cloud Engineer
+Trainee at Ten10 Academy
 ---------------------

 I've been learning to code for about 6 months now alongside the help of Northcoders and good old Youtube.

-*   🌍  I'm based in Birmingham UK but I'm nomad at heart!
+*   🌍  I'm currently  in Leeds, UK but I'm nomad at heart!
 *   ✉️  You can contact me at [kyradavis29@outlook.com](mailto:kyradavis29@outlook.com)
-*   🧠  I'm currently strengthing my Javascript, learning Azure and Python.
+*   🧠  I'm currently going through a 7 week intensive academy covering various areas of tech!
+I hope to specialise in one the areas and build my knowledge over the next few months.

 ### Skills
 <p align="left">